jobsort/jobsort/README.md

 Thanks to those who have given words of advice over the past months to guide future development.
 The name Jobsort comes from the well-known sorting algorithm Quicksort.

+> If you find Jobsort helpful, please consider staring the repo.
+It helps!

 ## JobSort Query Language (JSQL)

 ```